A sinus is defined as:

 The nerves that supply the ethmoidal sinuses are the anterior and posterior ethmoidal branches of the nasociliary nerve.
-The nasociliary nerve is supplied by the V1, or ophthalmic, branch of the trigeminal nerve.
-Orbital branches of V2, or maxillary, branch of the trigeminal nerve via the pterygopalatine ganglion also innervate the ethmoidal air cells.
-The maxillary sinuses are innervated by the maxillary nerve via the infra-orbital and alveolar branches.
-The frontal sinuses are innervated by the supraorbital nerve, a branch of V1 (ophthalmic) nerve.
-The sphenoidal sinuses are innervated by the posterior ethmoidal branch of V1 (ophthalmic) nerve as well as orbital branches of V2 (maxillary) nerve.
+The nasociliary nerve is supplied by the V1 branch (ophthalmic nerve) of the trigeminal nerve.
+Orbital branches of the V2 branch (maxillary nerve) of the trigeminal nerve via the pterygopalatine ganglion also innervate the ethmoidal air cells.
+The maxillary sinuses receive innervation from the maxillary nerve via the infra-orbital and alveolar branches.
+The frontal sinuses receive innervation by the supraorbital nerve, a branch of V1 (ophthalmic) nerve.
+The sphenoidal sinuses get their innervation from the posterior ethmoidal branch of V1 (ophthalmic) nerve as well as orbital branches of the V2 (maxillary) nerve.

-Asymmetry and absence of the paranasal sinuses is common.
+Asymmetry and absence of the paranasal sinuses are common.
 However, the absence of the maxillary sinus occurs infrequently and very rarely bilateral.
-Failure of fusion of the 2 ossification centers of the sphenoidal sinus can give rise to a “craniopharyngeal canal.”
+Failure of fusion of the two ossification centers of the sphenoidal sinus can give rise to a “craniopharyngeal canal.”

 The advent of endoscopic sinus surgery has increased the interest in the taxonomy of the internal nose and paranasal sinuses.
 Therefore, the names used by anatomists and surgeons differ at times.
 Anatomists use the Terminologia Anatomica.
-Terms commonly used in surgical practice are defined by Lund et al.
+Lund et al. defined terms commonly used in surgical practice.

 The location of the sphenoidal sinuses provides a convenient pathway to access the pituitary gland in its hypophyseal fossa surgically.
 The thin bones that line the sphenoidal sinus allow the surgeon to penetrate the roof of the nasal cavity, go through the sphenoidal sinus and enter the hypophyseal fossa.